jishi/node-sonos-web-controller/README.md

  * Queue listing
  * Browsing favorites

 Main target is to be able to run this on a raspberry pi, but any node.js compatible platform should work.
-As of today the GUI only renders correctly in Firefox 19, and I will only focus on supporting:
+I will only focus on supporting the following browsers:

 * Chrome latest version (30 as of today)
 * Firefox latest version (25 as of today)

+For a screenshot of current progress, see: `http://upload.grabbarna.se/files/sonos-web-controller.png`

+Currently, prev, next, play/pause and the progress bar works.
+Group volume works as well, but not as expected (and doesn't update).
+Track info, player state and progress bar updates instantly when controlled from another device, which was one of the main goals with this project.